numba/numba/docs/source/developer/repomap.rst

 - ``numba/rewrites/ir_print.py`` - Write print() calls into special
   print nodes in the IR
 - ``numba/rewrites/static_raise.py`` - Converts exceptions with static
-  arguments into special form that can be lowered
+  arguments into a special form that can be lowered
 - ``numba/rewrites/macros.py`` - Generic support for macro expansion
   in the Numba IR
 - ``numba/rewrites/static_getitem.py`` - Rewrites getitem and setitem